andrew/ultimate-awesome/README.md

 - [awesome-french](https://github.com/prise6/awesome-french) - 😎 List of awesome french thing.
 - [awesome-discord](https://github.com/ProjectDiscord/awesome-discord) - An awesome list of resources for the voice and chat application Discord.
 - [awesome-psych-safety](https://github.com/psychological-safety-yogis/awesome-psych-safety) - :memo: An awesome list of psych safety resources.
-- [awesome-push](https://github.com/push-protocol/awesome-push) - Awesome-push: A curated collection of resources and tools for developers to explore and utilize the power of Push Protocol, including tutorials, workshops, articles, and more.
 - [awesome-pug](https://github.com/rajasegar/awesome-pug) - Awesome List for Pug.js templating engine for Express.js.
 - [awesome-functional-frontend](https://github.com/rduraj/awesome-functional-frontend) - A curated list of awesome libraries, approaches, solutions which make your frontend more functional.
 - [awesome](https://github.com/remyroez/awesome) - :sunglasses: My curated list of awesome repos.